Aomkar/linux/README.md

 		> sudo systemctl is-active libvirtd

 	3. Make sure you have downloaded the Ubuntu ISO Image file

+	4. > sudo rmmod kvm_intel
+           > sudo rmmod kvm
+           > lsmod | grep kvm
+           > sudo modprobe kvm
+           > sudo modprobe kvm_intel

-	4. Create an Ubuntu-VM by starting the QEMU Virt-Manager and following some basic UI prompts
+	5. Create an Ubuntu-VM by starting the QEMU Virt-Manager and following some basic UI prompts

-	5. Install CPUID package into this VM using the following command:
+	6. Install CPUID package into this VM using the following command:
 		> sudo apt-get install -y cpuid

 We now have the setup ready for testing our kernel code changes.